 Threats from cybercriminals outside your business or company are those you might typically tie to a data breach.
 Yet, the less noticeable risks are those from within your organization.
 Employees are known to be one of the most potent risks to your cybersecurity—malicious intent or unintended behaviors.

-Consequently, ensuring your sensitive data is stored and made accessible with significant consideration to the best security practice has never been more crucial.
-And so, if you want to know more about some security practices for your digital document, you can read on.
+Consequently, ensuring your sensitive data is stored and made accessible with significant consideration of the best security practices has never been more crucial.
+And so, if you want to know more about some security practices for your digital document, you can read about them.

 Continuous, scheduled reviews of your digital file storage are the key to determining security vulnerabilities.
 Examine your backup practice, document retention schedules, and how documents are being made, handled, shared, or erased.